Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 the transitioning task.

 This process continued, and I got to see what my life looked like at a glance.
 Every small detail was categorized.
 I am a creature of routine, and have very strong habits.
-Therefore, my life's timeline looks the same week in and week out.
+Essentially making my life's timeline looks the same week in and week out.
 Sure, there are some deviations between the points of inflection, but overall it remains the same.

 I remember feeling underwhelmed when was looking through almost 7 months of continuous data about my life.
 There was not